 How can every woman, new mother, and newborn access the care they need to survive and thrive?

-Every 11 seconds, a woman or newborn dies of complications related to pregnancy or childbirth, mostly from preventable or treatable causes.
+Every 11 seconds, a woman or newborn under one month old dies of complications related to pregnancy or childbirth, mostly from preventable or treatable causes.
 While the majority of these deaths occur in low-income countries, marginalized communities everywhere are disproportionately affected: in the United States, for example, a black woman is 3.3 times more likely to die from a complication in pregnancy or childbirth than a white woman.
 And as the COVID-19 pandemic sweeps the globe, overwhelming healthcare systems, access to essential health services becomes even more difficult for women and newborns—particularly those who are vulnerable.

 Even after childbirth, obstacles to physical and mental well-being abound, from premature birth complications for babies to postpartum complications for women.
 Notably, the first month of a child’s life, the newborn period, is the most critical for survival and brain development.